derb12/pybaselines/docs/algorithms/algorithms_1d/optimizers.rst

 multiple sets of data should be better able to estimate the overall baseline rather than individually fitting each set of data.

 There are two ways the collab_pls function can fit datasets.
-The dataset can be averaged and then fit once with the selected method, and then the output weights are used to individually fit each set of data.
-The other method individually fits each set of data, averages the weighting, and then uses the averaged weights to individually fit each set of data.
-The figure below shows the comparison of the baselines fit by the collab_pls algorithm versus the individual baselines from the mpls method.
+In the first way, the dataset is averaged and fit once with the selected method, and then the output weights are used to individually fit each set of data.
+The other way individually fits each set of data, averages the output weights, and then uses the averaged weights to individually fit each set of data.
+The figure below shows the comparison of the baselines fit by the `collab_pls` algorithm versus the individual baselines from the :meth:`~.Baseline.mpls` method.

 .. plot::
    :align: center